noizhardware/electronics-app-notes/nhan025-varigain/nhan025.md

 ### range [1x..Gmax] (non-inverting)
 the non-inverting version is less versatile, but free from distortion and safe to use.

 `Gmin` cannot be smaller than 1 in this configuration.

+2024f20-2231 : use a `TL08x`, the remaining opamps in the package can be also used in the rest of the circuit to safely handle audio signals

 <img src="img/varigain-NI.png" alt="" width="80%"/>

+`Rp Rs / 1 + .. ( Gmax )`

+`Rp Gmax 1 - / .. ( Rs )`

 **Gmin** = 1